lgregs/MovieData-Analysis/README.md

-# Data_Analysis
+# Analysing Movie Data

-Here I'll place a few Python Notebooks with:
+* I'll use a free API to extract the Movie Database that is most known as TMDb.
+* This database has a tone of infos about movies, sitcoms and novels.
+* It was created by Travis Bell in 2008 and it's constantly updated by it's community

+## What I'll do?

-Data cleaning and preparation
+* Data cleaning and preparation

-Analysis containing graphics
+* Analysis containing graphics (Data Visualisation)

-And also Machine Learning and Deep Learning Models.
+* And also Machine Learning Models to cluster genres